Office of Residential Life

 Saturday, 10 a.m. – 3 p.m.

-University Health Services (UHS) on both campuses has nurse practitioners who are Sexual Assault Nurse Examiners (SANE).
+University Health Services (UHS) has two nurse practitioners who are Sexual Assault Nurse Examiners (SANE).
 They are specifically trained to assist survivors of sexual assault and can assist in the medical care, follow-up/referral process, and provide general support to survivors.
 Emergent cases presenting to the UHS will be referred to a hospital in the area that specializes in the care of sexual assault.
 Students presenting for testing for a possible exposure to sexually transmitted infections can and will be treated by UHS.
 If those particular students are identified as possible victims of a sexual assault, they will be referred to an outside agency specializing in the care of a sexual assault.

 University Health Services medical providers are not required to report sexual misconduct situations unless there is an immediate threat to you or others.
 However, medical providers in University Health Services are required to report aggregate data without identifying information.

 Fordham University Emergency Medical Services (FUEMS) is a part of University Health Services on the Rose Hill campus.
 Students can contact FUEMS by calling 718-817-2222.
 All calls should indicate the nature of the incident and whether a specific gender staff member will be needed.
 FUEMS provides Emergency Medical Technicians on duty, referrals, and transportation to the hospital at no fee.

 Department of Public Safety